evargast/webpack-react-spectrum/README.md

 ### `npm run generate` || `npm run g`

-Leverages [Plop](https://www.npmjs.com/package/plop) to generate a new component, in addition to generating a new component it will create a `.test.tsx`, `.story.tsx`, `story.mdx`, `.css` and `index.tsx`.
+Leverages [Plop](https://www.npmjs.com/package/plop) to generate a new component, in addition to generating a new component it will create a `.test.tsx`, `.story.tsx` and `index.tsx`.
 Using this command is encouraged to enforce best development practices by always creating tests and stories for each component.

-**Note:** not both of the `.story.(mdx | tsx)` files are required.
-They are both included for your convenience but you can safely remove whichever you don't want to maintain.

-To remove it from the `npm run generate` command, delete the desired file from the `templates` folder and remove the corresponding block from the `plopfile.js` file.

 ---